cbmi-group/IsoVEM/README.md

-# EMformer: Transformer based Isotropic reconstruction for Volume Electron Microscopy
+# IsoVEM: Isotropic Reconstruction for Volume Electron Microscopy Based on Transformer

-This repository `EMformer` is the official implementation of the paper(bioarxiv url补充).
+This repository `EMformer` is the official implementation of the bioRxiv paper(https://www.biorxiv.org/content/10.1101/2023.11.22.567807v3).

 ## Usage